binh234/AI-ML/002_StableDiffusion/README.md

 ## Inference

-During inference, we don’t have an image with us initially.
+During inference, we don't have an image with us initially.
 Instead, we have to generate one using a text prompt.
 Also, we do not need the encoder part of the autoencoder-decoder network.
 This boils down the inference components to the following:

 - The pretrained text encoder.
 - The UNet noise predictor.